Goals for an unpredictable world

 How you decide what to do

 Explicit, separate artifact.
 Decision guide for forks, not a task list.
 Described as a visual map.
 Not native to the original model.
 'Initiatives' are often added, but usually degrade into rigid task lists rather than true strategic guidelines.
 Implicit in the shaped pitch.
 Boundaries ("what's in, what's out") guide the team.
-Not explicit.
-The Rock itself acts as both goal and implied strategy.

 Positioning vs. Strategy